Speedy09/recipe-book/README.md

 # AngularApp
-This is a simple Angular App with Recipes and Shopping List written during the Angular course.
+This is a simple Angular App written during the Angular course.
+It contains recipes, a shopping list and various functionalities that were taught during the course.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.